-See separate Preparatory Divisions' Code of Conduct booklet, which is issued to all students, parents and staff annually.
+See separate Preparatory Divisions' Code of Conduct booklet, which is issued to all pupils, parents and staff annually.

-4.3 Bullying and Racism
+4.3 Bullying and racism

 Bullying and Racism will not be tolerated in our School.
-(See Anti-Bullying Policy and Code of Conduct)
+(See Anti-Bullying Policy Including Anti-Cyberbullying and Code of Conduct)